 Direct taxes

 Under PIT, Pay As You Earn (PAYE) is the primary direct tax levied on the income of employed individuals—both residents and non-residents—working for resident Kenyan employers.
 It applies to all forms of income, including wages, salaries, dividends, interest, allowances, and employment benefits such as commissions, bonuses, fees, and gratuities, with specific tax treatments applied to fringe benefits.
 However, bona-fide reimbursements for business-related expenses—such as entertainment, travel, and car-related costs—are excluded from taxable income.
-As shown in Table 2.2, the PAYE system in 2022 applied progressive marginal tax rates, ranging from 10 percent to 30 percent, with deductions made by employers and remitted to the Kenya Revenue Authority (KRA) on a monthly basis.
+As shown in Table 2.2, the PAYE system in 2022 applied progressive marginal tax rates, ranging from 10 per cent to 30 per cent, with deductions made by employers and remitted to the Kenya Revenue Authority (KRA) on a monthly basis.
 The Finance Act 2023 introduced significant changes by increasing the number of tax bands from three to five.
-As of July 2023, PAYE rates now range from 10 percent to 35 percent, enhancing the system's progressivity.
+As of July 2023, PAYE rates now range from 10 per cent to 35 per cent, enhancing the system's progressivity.